pieter365/legacy-laravel/README.md

 # legacy-laravel
-Runs legacy code inside a Laravel project
+Runs legacy code inside a Laravel project for example Codeigniter

 ## Why?
 To assist to run a legacy project inside laraval